Reporting a Bug So It Gets The Attention It Deserves

 Have you ever reported a critical bug only to see it get tossed around, and not get attended for a long period of time?
 Well, the bug report you created may not have made an impression.

 Surprise!
 Even in the world of bug reporting, you need to make a good first impression.
-So how do you make a bug report make a good first impression?
+So how do you make your bug report turn heads?
 Here is a simple guideline you should always remember.

 State the user experience!